deathkiller/jazz2/README.md

 * Open the solution in [Microsoft Visual Studio 2017](https://www.visualstudio.com/) and build it
 * Copy `/Packages/AdamsLair.OpenTK.x.y.z/lib/OpenTK.dll.config` to `/Jazz2/Bin/Debug/OpenTK.dll.config`
 * Copy dependencies to `/Jazz2/Bin/Debug/` or `/Jazz2/Bin/Release/`
+* If you build Release configuration, you have to replace `Debug` with `Release` in paths above

 ### Linux
 * Install [Mono 5.0 (or newer)](http://www.mono-project.com/download/#download-lin)